Day 1: Arrive Ambleside

 In our traditional inn, the rooms are ideal to rest your weary head (and legs) at the end of the day.

 By Air - The closest regional airport to Ambleside is Manchester. (approx 3h by train and bus).

 By Rail/Bus - Ambleside is easily reached by train via Windermere (approx 3hrs from London, 2hr from Manchester or 2hr from Glasgow.

 By Car - We don’t recommend travel by car due to the environmental impact.
 Parking is also very limited in Ambleside but if you need to you may be able to park your car at your first night's accommodation.

 This walking route is based upon Mark Reid's walking guidebook 'The Inn Way... to the English Lake District'.

 We are often asked the following questions and we hope that you will find the answers useful.
 Please don’t hesitate to contact us if you have any other questions.

 How fit do I need to be?

-If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain supplemented by cardio vascular exercise for at least 6 months prior to your walk.
+This walk does involve a good deal of hill walking in mountainous terrain, so we do recommend being fairly fit in order to enjoy it.
+If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain supplemented by cardio vascular exercise prior to your walk.
 A good gym or personal trainer will be able to draw up a personalised training programme.